marinaserranomontes/annotation-widget/README.md

-OpenTok iOS Annotations Plugin -- Beta
+OpenTok iOS Annotations Widget -- Beta
 ===========================

-The Annotations plugin adds annotation and frame grab capabilities to OpenTok for iOS.
+The Annotations widget adds annotation and frame grab capabilities to OpenTok for iOS.
 It's written in Objective-C but also offers Interface Builder support.

 As a beta, this code is subject to change.
 Pull requests are welcome.
 You can also email feedback to collaboration-tools-beta-program@tokbox.com.